epsilon537/boxlambda/docs/components_wb_interconnect.md

 The rationale behind this feature is to prevent a system lock-up when the user accidentally accesses an invalid address from the REPL.

 For test builds, invalid addresses should trigger Wishbone errors, so a top-level flag was introduced to control this behavior.
-This flag, `ACK_INVALID_ADDR` is set to 0 for all test builds except the *invalid_address* test build.
+This flag, `ACK_INVALID_ADDR`, is set to 0 for all test builds except the *invalid_address* test build.
 For the *boxlambda_base*, *boxlambda_dfx*, and *invalid_address* test builds, this flag is set to 1.